datalens-tech/datalens/README.md

 **How can I specify custom certificate for connecting to metadata database?**

-You can add additional certificates to database in `./certs/root.crt`, they will be used to connect to the database from the `datalens-us` container.
+You can add additional certificates to the database in `./certs/root.crt`, they will be used to connect to the database from the `datalens-us` container.